 IYSA Concussion Notification Form4) ILLINOIS YOUTH SOCCER RULE 029.
 ABUSE AND MISCONDUCT - IYSA and its member organizations and their personnel are responsible for protecting participants and ensuring their safety and well-being during their sponsored activities.

 Every YSSL member club shall adopt policies prohibiting sexual and physical abuse.
-Persons that have contact with athletes must successfully complete the US Olympic Committee SafeSport training or the AbusePreventionSystems Sexual Misconduct Awareness Education every two (2) years and submit a copy of their Certificate of Completion to their IYSA member organization.
+Persons that have contact with athletes must successfully complete the US Olympic Committee SafeSport training or the AbusePreventionSystems SafeSport Training every year and submit a copy of their Certificate of Completion to their IYSA member organization.